joshhsoj1902/palindrome/README.md

 ###Docker
 If you only wish to run this application and have no intention on making source changes, it's much easier to use the [Palindrome docker recipe](https://github.com/joshhsoj1902/Palindrome-docker-recipe).
 ####Prerequisites
-Docker must be installed and MongoDB needs to be running
+Docker must be installed and MongoDB needs to be running somewhere.
 ####1.
 Build the image
 ```
 docker build -t joshhsoj1902/palindrome .